Multi-Robot Navigation in Social Mini-Games: Definitions, Taxonomy, and Algorithms: Representative SMG Solvers

 IMPC-DR is a method specifically designed to avoid deadlocks using infinite-horizon Model Predictive Control (MPC).
 The MPC uses a special structure called modified buffered Voronoi \cite{zhou2017fast} with a warning band.
-This structure helps to understand when deadlocks might happen, similar to a state of force equilibrium.
+IMPC-DR solves a convex optimization at each replanning step over \textit{modified buffered Voronoi cells} (MBVCs), which partition the workspace among robots such that each robot's feasible region accounts for both inter-robot separation and a configurable warning band of width $\epsilon$.
+This Voronoi structure helps to understand when deadlocks might happen, similar to a state of force equilibrium.
 When a potential deadlock is detected, the method quickly uses an adaptive resolution scheme to resolve it.
 This ensures that no stable deadlocks can occur under specific conditions, allowing smooth navigation for the multi-robot system.
 The planning algorithm in this method ensures that the optimization problem remains feasible at every time step while meeting input and model constraints.
 It works simultaneously across all robots, promoting coordinated and synchronized navigation.
 The method relies on local communication, avoiding the need for a central hub or extensive networks, which ultimately reduces the communication burden and improves the scalability and real-time response.
 Local communication also strengthens the decentralized nature of the method, making it a reliable solution to generate collision-free trajectories in shared spaces.
 This communication approach systematically prevents and resolves deadlocks in multi-robot navigation.

-\subsubsection{ORCA-MAPF \cite{van2011reciprocal, dergachev2021distributed}:}
+\subsection{ORCA-MAPF \cite{van2011reciprocal, dergachev2021distributed}:}